effectfully/Ouroboros/readme.md

 rdrop (suc n)  (Γ , σ) = rdrop n Γ
 ```

-This function inserts a type into a context at the `i' position, starting from the right.
+This function inserts a type into a context at the `i position, starting from the right.
 It also weakens all traversed types to make them indexed by the new context.

 ```